European University at Saint Petersburg: History

 In September 2000, the first admission of students to the main academic programme at the Department of History of Arts took place.

-In August 2002, the university was formally registered in Russia as an institute of additional professional education.

 In July 2004, the university was officially accredited by the Russian Federal Body for Control over the Higher Professional Education.
-Since that moment EUSP has been granted the right to issue its graduates with diplomas recognised by the Russian State and bearing the state symbols of the Russian Federation.

 In July 2006, EUSP obtained a state license to confer doctorate degrees.

-May 2007: the European University became the first institution of higher education in Saint Petersburg and only the second in Russia to set up an endowment fund, following changes in Russian legislation.
+May 2007: the European University became the first institution of higher education in Saint Petersburg and the second in Russia to set up an endowment fund.
 In winter-spring 2008, the university was living through the tumultuous "case of fire safety rules violation", which was deemed to be an example of political pressure exerted on academic freedom in Russia.
-The situation was broadly covered both in Russian and Western media.

 In 2016, the university lost its accreditation after the Federal Service for Supervision in Education and Science conducted an audit and revealed several violations in a series of documents accompanying the academic process.
 It is unclear whether the accreditation has been returned, but the university has said they expect it to be done later in the year.

 Political pressure and temporary closure in February/March 2008

 In 2007 the university received a €700,000 grant from the European Commission towards a project aimed at improvement of the monitoring of elections in Russia.
 That provoked a harsh criticism of the activities of the university by the Russian government.
 After a reported threat from a government official, the EC-funded project was closed by the University on 31 January 2008.

 Shortly after, however, following a fire safety inspection, the European University was closed down by a ruling of a Saint Petersburg court for the six-week period from 7 February 2008 until 21 March 2008, drawing protests by students, staff as well as the wider Russian and international academic community.
 Finally, compliance with fire regulations was deemed sufficient by the court, and the university resumed classes on 24 March 2008.
-Students were able to finish their term on time.
-Since then the university has remained open and has continued its academic work as usual.
+Since then the university has remained open and has continued its academic work.

 Spring events of 2008 were covered in the film Pugovka (a button in Russian) produced by Iliya Utekhin, a professor of anthropology at EUSP.
 The film has been shown in Saint Petersburg and then in Berlin in 2011, during a third European meeting of EUSP alumni.